 It is your Father’s good pleasure to give you the Kingdom of God.
 Seek first the Kingdom of God, turn to God and live.

 Now, those who do this are, of course, going to live.
-And live, of course, I think we are beginning to understand in the biblical sense has two qualities.
+And "live," I think we are beginning to understand in the biblical sense, has two qualities.
 First is eternal life, and that is the one we think of most.
 The second is equally important, and it is a quality of life, the way that God lives.
 Eternal life would only be beneficial to a person if they are living the quality of life that God is living.
 You would not want to live eternally as a demon.
 They are absolutely miserable.

 So in order to live happily for all eternity, we have to begin to practice His way of life now.
 But, we are never going to do that perfectly.
 I do not think God expects that.
 God is, in one sense, very tolerant and patient.
 But, He wants us to have the attitude, and to show it in our lives that we are going to strive with all our might to be that way—to reach for perfection.
 And when we do not make it, and we become so frustrated, and full of guilt, He does not want us to have that.
 If we are like that, we have a problem understanding God.
 There is a bit of God’s mind missing.

 You know very well with your own children, how quickly and easily you forgive them their shortcomings.
 You do not want them to stay that way, but at the same time, you still love them, and you want them to grow, you want them to overcome, you want them to become greater and better at everything than you are.
 God put those feelings and understandings in us so that we can understand the way that He deals with us.